eryzna/seed-swap/NOTES.md

 Has a name, password, zipcode.
 Possibly an email down the road.

 Seeds:
-Have a name, quantity, category.
+Have a name and category.
 Have many swaps.
 Have many users through swaps.
 Belongs to category???

 Swap:
-Has a title.
+Has a title and quantity.
 Belongs to user and to seed.
 Join table

-Category?? seed_category?
-Have many seeds.
-Have many swaps through seeds.
-Have many users through seeds
-Join table?
+Categories
+Vegetable, fruit, herbs, flowers